Weapons of the Gods (comics): Main plot

-The story went far into realms of fantasy, with presence of mythic creatures like sentient draconic beasts.
+The story went far into realms of fantasy, with the presence of mythic creatures like sentient draconic beasts.

 Sequels

 The first story focused primarily on the Ten Weapons of the Gods, and on Nangong Wentian.

 A sequel was made with the plot being dealing with attempts to revive a long gone evil overlord.
 Wentian had to combine the prowess of all ten Weapons of the Gods to deal with the ultimate evil.
 New artefacts emerged, primarily in the form of ten demonic pearls which thrived on the negative emotions of human beings.

-A second sequel was made with the story set hundreds of years later, with a new cast of characters, involving the reunifying the crystal shards from the shattered Heaven's Crystal in a new era of heroes and villains.
-Poor sales led to the writers making crossover references with another ongoing comic series - Legends of the Sons of Heaven (天子傳奇).
+A second, two series sequel was made with the story set hundreds of years later, with a new cast of characters, involving the reunifying the crystal shards from the shattered Heaven's Crystal in a new era of heroes and villains.
+Poor sales led to the writers making crossover references with another ongoing comic series - Legends of the Sons of Heaven (天子傳奇), fantasy retelling of famous Chinese emperors.
 However, it was unfavourably received by fans who panned it in online forums as being "neither here nor there".

-A couple of prequels were also published, focusing on the grandfather and father of Wentian.
+There is a third series called Chuang Shi Shen Bing (创世神兵) with an entirely new fantasy setting and a fourth series Shen Bing 4 (神兵4).